JMcbeath1966/Simply-Weather/readme.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

-- Screenshots for all css and html tests - [Here](https://github.com/JMcbeath1966/Simply-Weather/blob/main/lighthhouse-seo/lighthouse-seo-report.html)
-- Screenshot for Lighthouse report - [Here](INSERT)
 - W3C Markup Validator - Full Saved Result Files and Resolutions -[Here](INSERT)
   - Duplicate class error resolved easily by removing duplicates within the class element
   - H3 error as it was within a table.
 H3 moved to the line above the start of the table tag to resolve the issue
 - W3C CSS Validator - Full Saved Result Files and Resolutions - [Here](INSERT)
   - Missing semi colon from a linear gradient media query.
 Semi colon added to resolve issue
 - Lighthouse SEO - Full Saved Result Files and Resolutions - [Here](INSERT)
-  - Accessability, performance and best practice all 90% and above.
+  - Accessability, performance and best practice all 91% and above.

 ADD JS LINT, TIME CONSTRAINTS AND AUTOMATED TESTING